spraakbanken/sparv-pipeline/docs/user-manual/available-analyses.md

 > configuration](user-manual/corpus-configuration.md#export-options)).
 Please observe that the annotations usually have
 > shorter names in the corpus exports.
 >
->**Annotators** are the names of the annotation functions (including their module names) which are used for procuding
+>**Annotators** are the names of the annotation functions (including their module names) which are used for producing
 >the annotations.
 They can be run directly with the `sparv run-rule [annotator]` command.
 In most cases this is not
 >necessary though, due to the fact that the annotation functions producing the annotations listed in the corpus config
 >file are executed automatically when running `sparv run`.